Serkebaeva/Practice/README.md

-# Practice

-Hi, there!
-This is my sandbox, fill free to observe my practices - Each per separate fork.
+# Hi, there!
+This is my sandbox, feel free to observe my practices - Each per separate fork.